-Many Americans boast about having the best health care in the world, even though the U.N. ranks the U.S. system 37th, based on a broad range of measurements.
+Many Americans [think we have] the best health care in the world, even though the U.N. ranks the U.S. system 37th, based on a broad range of measurements.
 Reid, a former Washington Post correspondent, decided to take his reporter’s curiosity and examine the health-care systems of higher-ranked nations to determine what works and what doesn’t.

 He also took his aching shoulder.
 To give him more movement and less pain, an American surgeon had recommended replacing it with one made of titanium—major surgery with all the attendant risks.
 The cost, though covered, would be astronomical, and there was no guarantee he would feel any better.
 So Reid got opinions from top orthopedists in Britain, Canada, France, Germany, India, Japan, Switzerland, and Taiwan.
 None recommended such a radical solution.

 And Reid’s shoulder?
 His U.S. doctors recommended extensive reconstruction, at likely cost of “serious pain, months of rehabilitation, and tens of thousands of dollars.”
 In the other countries, reconstruction was often offered as an option, but doctors told him he’d be much better off with steroid injections (Japan); physical therapy (France, where insurance will pay for a spa); acupuncture (Taiwan); a regimen of herbs, yoga, massage, and spiritual meditation (India); and merely learning to live with it (the U.K.).
 Reid opted not to get reconstruction, had some success with the steroids, and got no relief from acupuncture.
 The only treatment that led to “significant improvement,” oddly, was the folk medicine in India, for which he paid out of pocket.
 Reid does not make too much of this, and neither should you.